huaweicloud/terraform-provider-huaweicloud/docs/resources/as_configuration.md

 # huaweicloud_as_configuration

-Manages an AS Configuration resource within HuaweiCloud.
+Manages an AS configuration resource within HuaweiCloud.

 ## Example Usage